ColorlibHQ/shapely-companion/readme.txt

 = Further Reading =

-If you are new to WordPress but are dedicated to <a href="https://colorlib.com/wp/how-to-make-a-website/" target="_blank" rel="friend">make a website</a> on your own Colorlib is the right place to start.
+If you are new to WordPress but are dedicated to <a href="https://colorlib.com/wp/how-to-make-a-website/" target="_blank" >make a website</a> on your own Colorlib is the right place to start.
 Usually the trickiest part is to choose the right hosting because all hosting providers are not equal.
-We have outlined the <a href="https://colorlib.com/wp/wordpress-hosting/" target="_blank" rel="friend">best WordPress hosting</a> providers and we hope you'll find them useful.
-We can also help with WordPress related <a href="https://colorlib.com/wp/fix-error-establishing-database-connection-wordpress/" target="_blank" rel="friend">errors</a> and problems.
+We have outlined the best <a href="https://colorlib.com/wp/wordpress-hosting/" target="_blank"> WordPress hosting</a> providers and we hope you'll find them useful.

 == Installation ==